Comp20008-lemon/Assignment-2/README.md

   - Less than 20% gives 3.20 scores.
   - Less than 30% gives 2.40 scores.
   - Less than 40% gives 1.60 scores.
-# Please note that this scoring is solely based on the data structure, so it might not always accurately reflect the data's quality.
+- Please note that this scoring is solely based on the data structure, so it might not always accurately reflect the data's quality.

-# After this part, we picked only those nutrients with score higher than 9, and we got 20 nutrients.
+- After this part, we picked only those nutrients with score higher than 9, and we got 20 nutrients.
-# After the scoring part, we read researches and selected 6 out of the 20 nutrients
+- After the scoring part, we read researches and selected 6 out of the 20 nutrients The chosen nutrients for prediction are:
-# # Setting the names of the nutirnts we intend to predict
-The chosen nutrients for prediction are:
 - 'Zinc (Zn) \n(mg)'
 - 'Pyridoxine (B6) \n(mg)'